ClementMadiot/freeCodeCamp_frontend-libraries/Projects/5_25_+_5_Clock/README.md

 - User Story #21: If the timer is paused and I click the element with id="start_stop", the countdown should resume running from the point at which it was paused. ✅

-- User Story #22: When a session countdown reaches zero (NOTE: timer MUST reach 00:00), and a new countdown begins, the element with the id of timer-label should display a string indicating a break has begun. ✅
+- User Story #22: When a session countdown reaches zero (NOTE: timer MUST reach 00:00), and a new countdown begins, the element with the id of timer-label should display a string indicating a break has begun. ❌

 - User Story #23: When a session countdown reaches zero (NOTE: timer MUST reach 00:00), a new break countdown should begin, counting down from the value currently displayed in the id="break-length" element. ✅

-- User Story #24: When a break countdown reaches zero (NOTE: timer MUST reach 00:00), and a new countdown begins, the element with the id of timer-label should display a string indicating a session has begun. ✅
+- User Story #24: When a break countdown reaches zero (NOTE: timer MUST reach 00:00), and a new countdown begins, the element with the id of timer-label should display a string indicating a session has begun.✅

-- User Story #25: When a break countdown reaches zero (NOTE: timer MUST reach 00:00), a new session countdown should begin, counting down from the value currently displayed in the id="session-length" element. ✅
+- User Story #25: When a break countdown reaches zero (NOTE: timer MUST reach 00:00), a new session countdown should begin, counting down from the value currently displayed in the id="session-length" element.✅

+# Audio

 - User Story #26: When a countdown reaches zero (NOTE: timer MUST reach 00:00), a sound indicating that time is up should play.
-This should utilize an HTML5 audio tag and have a corresponding id="beep".
+This should utilize an HTML5 audio tag and have a corresponding id="beep".❌

-- User Story #27: The audio element with id="beep" must be 1 second or longer.
+- User Story #27: The audio element with id="beep" must be 1 second or longer.❌

-- User Story #28: The audio element with id of beep must stop playing and be rewound to the beginning when the element with the id of reset is clicked.
+- User Story #28: The audio element with id of beep must stop playing and be rewound to the beginning when the element with the id of reset is clicked.❌

 ## <br /> <a name="tech-stack">🛠 Technology Used</a>